bioinfo-chru-strasbourg/howard/docs/help.param.md

 ### annotation::splice

 Annotation process using Splice tool and options.
+This annotation will be proccessed only for variants that are not already annotated (i.e. without annotation like 'SpliceAI_\w+' and 'SPiP_\w+')

 Examples: